thaliaarchi/notes/wspace/back/optimizations.md

 - Replace non-recursive single-entry `call` and `ret` with `jmp`
 - Replace `call` with `jmp` when `end` or error always reached before corresponding `ret`
+- Move the hottest jump targets earlier in the program, for interpreters with linear label seeking like the reference

 ## Byte size